-Getting your bikini line waxed isn’t exactly a day at the beach, but with the right prep you can walk in to your first wax knowing what to expect from your aesthetician — and what they’ll be expecting from you.
-We talked to two waxing experts about everything you need to know before your first bikini wax.
+Getting your bikini line waxed isn’t exactly a day at the beach, but with the right prep you can walk in to your first wax knowing what to expect from your aesthetician—and what they’ll be expecting from you.
+We asked two experts to dish on everything you need to know before your first bikini wax.

 Grow out your pubic hair

 Whatever you do before a wax, don’t shave.
-You’ll need approximately two to four weeks of growth.
-“Hair length should be a quarter of an inch long—so that’s about the size of a grain of rice,” says Jessie Frampton, co-founder of Fuzz Wax Bar, a chain of hair removal salons around Canada.
+You’ll need approximately two to four weeks of growth for a successful hair removal session.
+“Hair length should be a quarter of an inch long—that’s about the size of a grain of rice,” says Jessie Frampton, co-founder of Fuzz Wax Bar, a chain of hair removal salons around Canada.

-Depending on the salon you go to (and the wax you’re getting), they may or may not trim your pubes for you.
-If you’re unsure about trimming expectations call the salon ahead of time and ask — odds are you’re not asking them anything they haven’t heard before.
+Depending on the salon you go to (and the kind of wax you’re getting), they may or may not trim your pubes for you.
+If you’re unsure about trimming expectations call the salon ahead of time and ask—don’t worry, they’ve heard it all before.

 Exfoliate your bikini area

 Frampton also recommends dry brushing, which is the sloughing off of dead skin cells using bristles.
 These u-shaped brushes are made out of stiff natural fibers (you can try sisal or jute) that are gently massaged against the skin in circular motions.
-Besides exfoliation, dry brushing also helps increase circulation and may help reduce the appearance of cellulite.
+Besides exfoliation, dry brushing also helps increase circulation.
 If you’re in the market for a dry brush, Merben brushes are widely considered the industry standard and sold at many salons that offer waxing services.

 Always moisturize after you exfoliate, looking for a light formula that won’t irritate the sensitive skin in this area.